civiform/docs/docs/contributor-guide/developer-guide/system-design/data-intake.md

 ## Account data

-Data stored on an applicant's account originates from identity providers and CiviForm Admin user behavior.
+Data stored on an applicant's account originates from identity providers as well as CiviForm Admin and Trusted Intermediary user behavior.

 ### Email address

-Each account's email address originates from the identity provider the account authenticated with.
+Each account's email address originates either from the identity provider the account authenticated with or is specified by the TI when they create a new client account.
 It is unset for guest accounts.

 ### Permissions data